Posts Tagged ‘vinyl’

 Most shops are either ultra-specialised in one specific style or huge in terms of the selection of used -and new- vinyl on offer.
 Division and lay-out of the shops is quite well marked in English and the prices are relatively cheap, especially for the Japanese pressings.
 There is always an interesting section of second-hand vinyl in excellent conditon.
 But don’t be fooled; it’s hard to find real bargains since most owners seem to know their merchandise -and the prices for rare vinyl- really well.

 The Goldmine grading system has been replaced for the Japanese version of it -using A, B, C as indication- but since the Japanese are keen on clean it is rare to find junk.
-Most of the staff working in the stores do have a basic knowledge of English and are always helpful, a polite bow always works miracles as well.
+Most of the staff working in the stores have a basic knowledge of English and are always helpful, a polite bow always works miracles as well.

 Flash Disc Ranch